 When I was a college student, I was traveling home on a rural road late at night when I noticed I was quickly approaching a very slow-moving car.
 It seemed to be lost or having mechanical issues.
-I slowed down, but before I knew what happened, the other car came to a screeching stop and I rear-ended it.
+I slowed down, but before I knew what had happened, the other car came to a screeching stop and I rear-ended it.
 I was shaken up but relieved it was only a fender bender.
-Then the doors opened, two men got out, talked briefly, and then headed towards my car.
+Then the doors opened, and two men got out, talked briefly, and then headed towards my car.
 My relief was instantly gone, and I was terrified and alone.

 I’m a mother now, much wiser, and usually in bed before 11:00!
 But I still drive alone at night and have a son and two daughters that do too.
 So, I wanted to survey our auto insurance team here at NNINS to find the smartest advice for these situations.
 After all, we've got decades of experience helping members through tough roadside issues.